public static double Factorial( int n )

-Because n! grows extremely quickly with increasing n, we return the result as a double, even though the value is always an integer.
-(13! would overlow an int, 21! would overflow a long, 171! overflows even a double.)
+Because n! grows extremely quickly with increasing n, we return the result as a Double, even though the value is always an integer.
+(13! would overflow an int, 21! would overflow a long, 171! overflows even a double.)

 In order to deal with factorials of larger numbers, you can use the LogFactorial(Int32) method, which returns accurate values of ln(n!) even for values of n for which n! would overflow a double.

 The factorial is generalized to non-integer arguments by the Γ function (Gamma(Double)).